Maturing compost in pallet bin.

 Compost bin or pile?

-DIY pallet bin next to a insulated compost bin.
+DIY pallet bin next to an insulated compost bin.

 My insulated compost bin next to a DIY pallet bin.

-Our quick start guide gave you the essential principles of composting – but should you just start a pile or should you use a compost bin?
-Let’s compare:
+The quick start guide above covers the principles — but should you use a pile or a bin?
+Here’s a quick comparison:

 My personal preference is for compost bins.
-However, if you just want to give composting a go for the first time, and don’t want to invest time or money, I’d suggest using a compost pile.
+But if you just want to give composting a go without investing time or money, a pile is a perfectly good place to start.

 Learn more: Compost Pile vs. Compost Bin: Which Is Best For Your Garden?